V-a-l-a-ry/marketing/README.md

 # Getting Started

-Welcome to the **Photo Gallery App** documentation.
+Welcome to the **Marketing Website for DeKUT Documentation** documentation.
 This guide will walk you through the steps needed to set up and run the application on your local machine.

 - Sidenotes